 We don't have to be Zen Buddhists to bring this “education of the heart” into our homes and classrooms.

-Here are a few ways how teaching mindfulness to kids can be part of your everyday life with children at home and in the classroom:
+Here are a few ways of teaching mindfulness to kids can be part of your everyday life with children at home and in the classroom:

 - Begin and end each day together by reading one of these books on being mindful with your child